-Office means a place where the principal activity is administrative, business, clerical, professional, government or management.
+Office means, for the purpose of assessing on-site parking requirements, a place where the principal activity is administrative, business, clerical, professional, government or management.

 Add a new definition of medical centre to read as follows:

 Medical Centre

 Medical Centre means the premises of two or more registered medical practitioners where patients receive medical advice or services.
 Medical centre includes any veterinary service facility that is open to the public.